Nullpoint56/SmartImageAlbum/docs/architecture_documentation.md

 **Responsibilities:**

 * Accept image uploads and store them in the object store
-* Submit image processing jobs to the Redis-backed Arq queue
+* Submit image processing jobs to the Redis-backed Worker queue
 * Query the Backend DB for image metadata and job status
 * Perform similarity search using the Vector DB